-KPI GRI SRS-205-3: Incidents of corruption The reporting organisation must disclose the following information:
+KPI GRI SRS-205-3: Incidents of corruption

-a) Total number and nature of confirmed incidents of corruption.
+a.
+Total number and nature of confirmed incidents of corruption.

-b) Total number of confirmed incidents in which employees were dismissed or disciplined for corruption.

-c) Total number of confirmed incidents when contracts with business partners were terminated or not renewed due to violations related to corruption.

-d) Public legal cases regarding corruption brought against the organisation or its employees during the reporting period and the outcomes of such cases.
+- b.
+Total number of confirmed incidents in which employees were dismissed or disciplined for corruption. - c.
+Total number of confirmed incidents when contracts with business partners were terminated or not renewed due to violations related to corruption. - d.
+Public legal cases regarding corruption brought against the organisation or its employees during the reporting period and the outcomes of such cases.